Thailand Food Guide

 Tom Yum Goong

-Hot and sour soup with fragrant herbs like lemongrass and galangal, typically made with shrimp and mushrooms.
+Hot and sour soup built on lemongrass and galangal, usually with shrimp and mushrooms.

 Green Curry (Gaeng Keow Wan)

-Aromatic curry made with green curry paste, coconut milk, and typically chicken or beef, with Thai eggplant and fresh herbs.
+Curry made from green curry paste and coconut milk, usually with chicken or beef, Thai eggplant and fresh herbs.

 Mango Sticky Rice (Khao Niaow Ma Muang)

-Popular dessert of sweet glutinous rice served with fresh mango slices and sometimes topped with crispy mung beans and coconut cream.
+Sweet glutinous rice served with fresh mango slices, sometimes finished with crispy mung beans and a pour of coconut cream.

 Som Tam (Papaya Salad)

-Spicy salad made from shredded unripe papaya, tomatoes, green beans, peanuts, and dried shrimp, dressed with lime, fish sauce, and chilies.
+Spicy salad of shredded unripe papaya with tomatoes, green beans, peanuts and dried shrimp, dressed with lime, fish sauce and chilies.

 Massaman Curry

-Rich, relatively mild curry with Muslim influences, typically made with beef or chicken, potatoes, peanuts, and a blend of spices including cinnamon and star anise.
+A relatively mild, rich curry with Muslim roots, usually made with beef or chicken plus potatoes, peanuts and warm spices like cinnamon and star anise.

 Pad Krapow (Holy Basil Stir-fry)

-Spicy stir-fried dish with minced meat (usually pork or chicken), holy basil, and chili, often topped with a fried egg and served with rice.
+Minced meat (usually pork or chicken) stir-fried hard with holy basil and chili, often crowned with a fried egg and served over rice.

 Satay (Moo Satay/Gai Satay)